GillespieSe/github-tutorial/README.md

 This section is what the basic commands you will be using from now on (Just a recap of what each command does.)

+git init: Initializes git in the current directory

+git add file: Adds the file to the stage

+git commit -m "message": Makes a message on what you did

+git push: Pushes the commit to the repository

+git log: Shows a list of previous commits

+git status: Tells you which files are added to the staging area or not

 ---
 ## Rolling Back Changes